Chapter 4

 medium

-You can also use numeric scales, for example, 0-1000, 1-10, etc. The easiest way is to follow same pattern and steps between numbers once you decide on multiplayer.
+You can also use numeric scales, for example, 0-1000, 1-10, etc. The easiest way is to follow the same pattern and steps between numbers once you decide on multiplayer.

 You can also use numeric scales, for example, 0-1000, 1-10, etc.